Southern Adventist University: Early 1980s controversy

 Southern College found itself drawn into a wider church controversies involving Desmond Ford who was dismissed from ministry in the Adventist church in 1980, and Walter Rae, and Ronald Numbers' book, The Prophetess of Health.
 It began after a visit to the campus by a leading Bible scholar and theologian of the Seventh-day Adventist Church, Edward Heppenstall, on his understanding of the church's "investigative judgment" teaching, and who was also mentor to Desmond Ford.
-Then grew when a teacher from the theology department made a comment that seemed to disagree with statements made by church pioneer Ellen G. White.
+The controversy grew after a teacher from the theology department made a comment that seemed to disagree with statements made by church pioneer Ellen G. White.
 The incident along with other concerns led to accusations that faculty at the school did not believe in White as a prophet and led to calls for their dismissal.
 Southern President Frank Knittel and Board of Trustees member Tom Zwemer resigned, and Jerry Gladson, a professor of Old Testament Studies at Southern, also left the school.
 His credentials as a minister of the church were not renewed.